-With effect from the year of assessment ("YA") 2019, unabsorbed tax losses in a YA can only be carried forward for a maximum period of 7 consecutive YAs.
-Unabsorbed tax losses for YA 2021 can be set off against income from any business source for 7 YAs and will be disregarded in YA 2029.
-Unabsorbed tax losses accumulated up to YA 2018 can be utilised for another 7 YAs and will be disregarded in YA 2026.
+Under the current tax legislation in Malaysia, unabsorbed losses from year of assessment ("YA") 2019 onwards can only be carried forward for a maximum period of 10 consecutive YAs.
+Unabsorbed losses for YA 2019 can be set off against income from any business source for 10 YAs and will be disregarded in YA 2030.
+Unabsorbed losses accumulated up to YA 2018 can be utilised for another 10 YAs and will be disregarded in YA 2029.